 The heat from the Santiago city bus assaults her face as it zooms away.
 She lowers her hand still in its futile desperate wave hoping to gain the driver’s attention.

-Sadly she knows she had succeeded but the driver just scoffed at her while shoving the gear-selector into second before leaving them in a cloud of dust.
+Sadly she knows she had succeeded but the driver just scoffs at her while shoving the gear-selector into second and leaving them in a cloud of dust.

 Welcome to the big city, whether Chili, New York, or somewhere in Asia, everyone is always in a hurry and humans just get in the way.